Salmon-Computer-Vision/DVR-motion-parallel/README.md

 over multiple videos at the same time.

-The script will by default parallelize up to your machine's CPU cores and output a compilation video of all the motion detected events per video recursively in the supplied folder.
+The script will by default parallelize up to your machine's CPU cores and output separate compilation videos of all the motion detected events per video recursively in the supplied folder.

 ## Install